Our five-pronged approach focuses on your individual strengths to develop your unique qualities towards making you an exemplary pi- designer.

 Today’s India offers opportunities for the fashion industry.
 Demand is thriving; the supply chain has opportunities for growth, and the rest of the world is starting to pay attention to what India has to offer.

 With the expanding economy, consumers have a greater allowance for spending on luxury goods, hence increasing the demand for fashion.
 From a supply point of view, the Indian fashion industry not only benefits from a rich and authentic textile history, but also cheap labour and production costs.
 With better communication and transportation channels, fashion designers are now able to outsource different stages of their production, as well as distribute to a wider audience through both offline and online platforms.
-Influential players in the country are also recognising fashion as a viable career option, and with schools and universities offering courses in fashion and textile design, young talent is booming.
+Influential players in the country are also recognising fashion as a viable career option, and with schools and universities offering courses in fashion designing, young talent is booming.

 Having taken their own journeys and paths to get here, it is worth mentioning the below key players who are creating waves in the scene currently for their contemporary approaches to fashion: